 Do you find yourself on the thin line of wanting to communicate without crossing the culture line into being too directive where you risk offending, losing clients, customers, direct reports (and failing your coaching exam)?
 I want to simplify the process for you and partner with you to sharpen your culturally intelligent communication edge to #unlockallpotential and contribute to a more civil, peaceful and prosperous world.

-At our EthicalCoach Leadership Coaching Summit in Ethiopia as well as coaching leaders and teams globally, I found that female leaders walk the same fine line in Ethiopia or anywhere in the world as they do in my own US state.
+At our EthicalCoach Leadership Coaching Summit in Ethiopia as well as coaching leaders and teams globally, I have found that female leaders walk the same fine line in Ethiopia or anywhere in the world as they do in my own US state.
 They might be asked or feel compelled to speak up more, yet may drowned out by male voices or even criticized for speaking up too much.

 Our solution to how to communicate without crossing the culture line and losing business is based on our acronym for being appropriately DIRECT: